 Auburn University’s Rural Health Project employs a community-based approach to serve local healthcare needs through the innovative technology of the OnMed® Telehealth Station coupled with hands-on wellness care provided by University faculty and students.

 University Outreach is addressing significant health disparities across rural Alabama in partnership with Pharmacy, Nursing, Human Sciences, and the Alabama Cooperative Extension System.
 This accessible and innovative healthcare option combines the state-of-the art OnMed® telehealth station with hands-on wellness care provided through university faculty and students in health-related fields.
-The telehealth station provides users with a an affordable, private and efficient experience by facilitating a real-time patient encounter with an Alabama licensed clinician in a virtual setting through the use of diagnostic tools available for practitioner-guided self-use.
+The telehealth station provides users with an affordable, private and efficient experience by facilitating a real-time patient encounter with an Alabama licensed clinician in a virtual setting through the use of diagnostic tools available for practitioner-guided self-use.

 The Auburn University team members have worked closely with leaders from the City of LaFayette, Alabama and the Chambers County Commission to develop and launch this project.
 This collaboration resulted in identifying a vacated health clinic as the ideal location for the Chambers County Community Health and Wellness Center.